microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
 	 * The tooltip text when you hover over this link.
 	 *
-	 * If a tooltip is provided, is will be displayed in a string that includes instructions
+	 * If a tooltip is provided, it will be displayed in a string that
-	 * on how to trigger the link, such as `{0} (ctrl + click)`.
-The specific instructions
+	 * includes instructions on how to trigger the link,
+	 * such as `{0} (ctrl + click)`.
-	 * vary depending on OS, user settings, and localization.
+	 * The specific instructions vary depending on OS, user settings,
+	 * and localization.
 	 *
 	 * @since 3.15.0
 	 */